tetratelabs/wazero/RATIONALE.md

 ## API Design

-### Why are Go function signature parameters and results uint64?
+### Why does `api.ValueType` map to uint64?

+WebAssembly allows functions to be defined either by the guest or the host, with signatures expressed as WebAssembly types.
+For example, `i32` is a 32-bit type which might be interpreted as signed.
+Function signatures can have zero or more parameters or results even if WebAssembly 1.0 allows up to one result.

+The guest can export functions, so that the host can call it.
+In the case of wazero, the host is Go and an exported function can be called via `api.Function`. `api.Function` allows users to supply parameters and read results as a slice of uint64.
+For example, if there are no results, an empty slice is returned.
+The user can learn the signature via `FunctionDescription`, which returns the `api.ValueType` corresponding to each parameter or result.
+`api.ValueType` defines the mapping of WebAssembly types to `uint64` values for reason described in this section.
+The special case of `v128` is also mentioned below.

-Go-defined function signatures include parameters and results expressed as a slice of uint64 values.
-The most notable rationale for this is that a uint64 is holds the largest value type in WebAssembly 1.0 (i64).
+wazero maps each value type to a uint64 values because it holds the largest type in WebAssembly 1.0 (i64).
 A slice allows you to express empty (e.g. a nullary signature), for example a start function.

 Here's an example of calling a function, noting this syntax works for both a signature `(param i32 i32) (result i32)` and `(param i64 i64) (result i64)`